Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 3. Journal Writing Tips for Adults and Teens

 This article gives some very basic journal writing tips that let you know that you can enjoy making a journal.
-To just relax and enjoy the experience.
-You'll find this short, and to the point, article at Tiny Buddha.
+Relax and enjoy the creative experience with these easy-to-follow instructions.
+You'll find a short and to-the-point article at Tiny Buddha.

 5. Journal Writing Prompts

-When you go to the penzu site, you will find journal writing prompts that include these titles: "Write about the Past," "Write about Yourself," "Write about the Future," and more.
+When you go to the Penzu site, you'll find journal writing prompts that include these titles: "Write about the Past," "Write about Yourself," "Write about the Future," and more.

 6. Art Journal Theme Ideas

-What you'll find in this article found at artjournalist is a great list of theme ideas and what to include in your journal.
+Check out this article on Art Journalist for a great list of theme ideas and what to include in your journal.

 7. Fabric Journal Cover

-You can learn how to make fabric journal covers by going to the she makes magic site for the tutorial.
-Choose any color, or print, fabric that you love.
+You can learn how to make fabric journal covers by going to She Makes Magic for the tutorial.
+Choose any color, print, or fabric that you love.